MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Month 6: Users report inconsistencies.
 Investigation begins.

-Month 7: Realize corruption occurred months ago.
+Month 7: The team realizes corruption occurred months ago.
 Clean backups are gone.

-Month 8-12: Painstaking data reconciliation, customer apologies, lost trust.
+Month 8-12: Painstaking data reconciliation, customer apologies, and lost trust follow.

 Business Impact: